TULiberalArts/Geography-and-Urban-Studies/pages/student-life.md

 For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the [College of Liberal Arts Awards and Scholarships](https://liberalarts.temple.edu/about-us/resources/awards-and-scholarships?field_awards_department_nid=4591&field_awards_academics_class_value=All) page.

+## Student Organizations for Geography and Urban Studies Students
+**Gamma Theta Upsilon**
+We nominate students for membership in the [National Honorary Society in Geography](http://gammathetaupsilon.org/) on the basis of GPA.
+Students, who are initiated annually, can submit articles to the GTU journal and apply for national scholarships.

+**Geography & Urban Studies/Environmental Studies Student Association** Not just for GUS/ES students, the GUS/ES Undergraduate Student Association focuses on topics in Geography and Urban and Environmental Studies: geographic information systems, urban agriculture, sustainability and social justice through guest speakers and group outings.
+For more information, or to be added to the listserv, please contact [tuguses@gmail.com](mailto:tuguses@gmail.com).

+## Graduate Professional Organizations for Geography and Urban Studies
+**Association of American Geographers**
+Our MA and PhD programs are affiliated with the [Association of American Geographers](http://www.aag.org/) (AAG), a non-profit scientific and educational society aimed at advancing the understanding, study and importance of geography and related fields.
+The Annals of the Association of American Geographers and The _Professional Geographer_ are the association's flagship journals and the organization holds an annual meeting.
+In 2015, the organization awarded Temple University Press the [AAG Publication Award](https://news.temple.edu/news/2015-12-08/awards-temple-university-press), given in recognition of exceptional and outstanding contributions to the discipline by publishers.

 ## Harris Webber Graduate Fellowship Recipients
 **2016-2017 Sarah Stinard-Kiel and Yoonhee Jung, PhD candidates in Geography and Urban Studies**<br>